Upon seeing the title of this article, you may be thinking, “What is Mexican oregano? Is it different from “regular” oregano?”

 - Rosemary: How to Grow this Classic Garden Herb

 Photos by Fanny Slater and Raquel Smith © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
-Originally published on March 9, 2020.
-Last updated: March 16, 2020 at 22:02 pm.
+Originally published on March 9, 2020. [lastupdated].
+Top photo by Wynn Andersen, University of California Berkeley, via CC BY-NC-SA 3.0.
 Product photos via IB Prosperity.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Allison Sidhu and Clare Groom